Fees you should anticipate include:

 French Exchange Scholarship

 Awarded to a student from France visiting Queen's University as part of an exchange agreement between the French Consulate and Queen's University.
 Queen's commitment provides full tuition, fees and UHIP plus a living allowance.
-Speak with your home university or contact Student Awards for more information.
+Speak with your home university or contact Financial Aid and Awards for more information.

 Canadian Robert T. Jones Scholarships